-Project managers are responsible for keeping a site running smoothly, safely, within schedule, and on budget.
+Construction project management challenges often require project managers to find solutions to keep a construction site running smoothly, safely, within schedule, and on budget by effectively resolving problems.
 They have to ensure that everyone has what they need to complete and deliver the construction project on time.

-A study by Mckinsey says that 98% of construction projects go over-budget and 77% of them endures delays.
+A study by Mckinsey says that 98% of construction projects go over budget, and 77% of them endure delays.
 Reasons for these delays may vary as per project working conditions.

-Stakeholders including the property owner, lenders, suppliers, and subcontractors have different aspects and interests that come in the way of the project.
-Besides this, the project manager faces issues like government regulations and unfavorable weather conditions causing further delays.
+The stakeholders, property owners, lenders, suppliers, and subcontractors have different aspects and interests that come in the way of the project.
+Except this, the project manager face issues, like government regulation and unfavorable weather condition, causing further delay.

-In this blog post, you will get to know more about construction project management challenges and How to deal with those challenges?
+In this blog post, you will understand more about construction project management challenges and How to deal with those challenges?
 Before going deeper, let’s understand the basic concept of construction project management.